 The Survivor Tree seedling program was launched on September 11, 2013, in partnership with Bartlett Tree Experts, of Stamford, Connecticut, and John Bowne High School in the Flushing neighborhood of Queens.

 The following communities have committed to nurturing these trees to serve as landmarks symbolizing resiliency and hope.

 Las Vegas, where a gunman killed 58 people and injured 400 more at the Route 91 Harvest Festival in October 2017.

-Pittsburgh, where 11 people were shot and killed and 6 were injured at the Tree of Life Synagogue in Pittsburgh.
+Pittsburgh, where 11 people were shot and killed and six were injured at the Tree of Life Synagogue.

 The country of Greece, where 102 died and 172 were injured in a series of wildfires in 2018.
 The municipality of Marathon will accept the seedling on behalf of the country.

 - Parkland, Florida, where a gunman killed 17 people in February 2018, including students and staff members, at Marjory Stoneman Douglas High School.

 - London, in memory of those who lost their lives, and on behalf of the bereaved, the survivors, and all those affected by the tragic Grenfell Tower fire.

 - Puerto Rico, after the catastrophic Hurricane Maria, which left an estimated 2,975 people dead in its wake.